 There are two arguments that lend credibility to this theory: John Lister’s record , of the stone location in the early 1870s and the location of the fragments of Anne’s stone, rediscovered by stonemason Andy Barraclough in March 2000 .

 A possible explanation offered by David Glover's article for a burial this far from the other family graves would be the size of the coffin, which might have been too broad to fit into any of the existing Lister graves.
 At the time, it wasn’t uncommon for people to be buried with a double or triple layer coffin, which contained a lead shell and one or two wood shells.
 Furthermore, it is possible that there was no space left in the other family graves scattered around the church and away from the larger cluster on the south aisle, which would have led to the procurement of a new burial place for Anne.
-Given that this section of the north aisle would, in 1841, be relatively free of pews, there’s a chance a larger grave would fit there.
+Given that this section of the north west corner of the church in 1841 was part of the ante-chapel and free of pews, it is likely that a larger grave would fit there.

 However, it is important to also note that a position of a gravestone at a given time doesn’t necessarily mean that it has remained static since its owner’s burial.
 There are other stones in the church that “travelled” to other places over the decades.
 One such example is the gravestone that memorializes several members of the Walker family of Crow Nest, who were buried in the south aisle of the chancel of the parish church in the early 18th century.
 Their gravestone's inscription, transcribed by E.W.
 Crossley around 1909, was located in the east cross aisle .
 Furthermore, the damage to Anne’s stone may indicate that it was possibly used for different purposes before it ended up below a Victorian pew.